phlppnhllngr/phlppnhllngr.github.io/content/java/JavaEE.md

 ## Web apps
+- **Verzeichnis WEB-INF/**
   - Servlet Spec: *The WEB-INF node is not part of the public document tree of the application.
 No file contained in the WEB-INF directory may be served directly to a client by the container.
 However, the contents of the WEB-INF directory are visible to servlet code using the getResource and getResourceAsStream method calls on the ServletContext, and may be exposed using the RequestDispatcher calls.*

 ### EAR, WAR, JAR
 - **EAR**